databricks/terraform-provider-databricks/CONTRIBUTING.md

 ## Testing

-* [ ] Integration tests should be run at a client level against both azure and aws to maintain sdk parity against both apis **(currently only on one cloud)**
+* [ ] [Integration tests](scripts/README.md) should be run at a client level against both azure and aws to maintain sdk parity against both apis.
-* [x] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services **(currently only on one cloud)**
+* [x] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services
+* [ ] Consider test functions as scenarios, that you are debugging from IDE when specific issues arise.
+Test tables are discouraged.
+Single-use functions in tests are discouraged, unless resource definitions they make are longer than 80 lines.

 ## Code conventions

+* `fmt.Sprintf` with more than 4 placeholders is considered too complex to maintain.
+Should be avoided at all cost.
+Use `EnvironmentTemplate(t, "This is {env.DATABRICKS_HOST} with {var.RANDOM} name.")` instead
 * Import statements should all be first ordered by "GoLang internal", "Vendor packages" and then "current provider packages".
 Within those sections imports must follow alphabetical order.

 ## Linting